madox2/vim-ai/README.md

 :AI          complete text
 :AIEdit      edit text
 :AIChat      continue or open new chat
-:AIStopChat  stop the generation of the AI response for the AIChat :AIImage     generate image
+:AIStop      stop async generation for :AI and :AIEdit :AIStopChat  stop the generation of the AI response for the AIChat :AIImage     generate image